 AB1X 26.
 For example, AB 1484 was signed by the Governor on June 27, 2012, to clarify and amend certain aspects of AB1X 26.
 AB 1484, among other things, attempts to clarify the role and requirements of successor agencies, provides successor agencies with more control over agency bond proceeds and properties previously owned by redevelopment agencies and adds other new and modified requirements and deadlines.
-AB 1484 also provides for a "tax claw back" provision, wherein the State is authorized to withhold sales and use tax revenue allocations to local successor agencies to offset payment of property taxes owed and not paid by such local successor agencies to other local taxing agencies.
-This "tax claw back" provision has been challenged in court by certain cities and successor agencies.
+AB 1484 also provides for a "tax claw back" provision, wherein the State is authorized to withhold sales and use tax revenue allocations to local successor agencies to offset payment of property taxes owed and not paid by such local successor agencies.
 The District cannot predict the outcome of such litigation and what effect, if any, it will have on the District.
 Additionally, no assurances can be given as to the effect of any such future proposed and/or enacted legislation on the District.

-Proposed 2016-17 State Budget: The Governor released his proposed fiscal year 2016-17 State budget (the "2016-17 Proposed State Budget") on January 7, 2016.
+Proposed 2016-17 State Budget.
+The Governor released his proposed fiscal year 2016-17 State budget (the "2016-17 Proposed State Budget") on January 7, 2016.
 The 2016-17 Proposed State Budget proposes a balanced budget for Fiscal Year 2016-17.
 The Governor proposes to use funds to pay down outstanding budgetary borrowing including loans from special funds, Proposition 98 settle up obligations, transportation loans, and pension liabilities related to University of California employees.
 The 2016-17 Proposed State Budget estimates that total resources available in fiscal year 2015-16 will be approximately \$121.2 billion (including a prior year balance of \$3.7 billion) and total expenditures in fiscal year 2015-16 will be approximately \$116.1 billion.
 The 2016-17 Proposed State Budget projects total resources available for fiscal year 2016-17 of \$125.8 billion, inclusive of revenues and transfers of \$120.6 billion and a prior year balance of \$5.17 billion.
 The 2016-17 Proposed State Budget projects total expenditures of \$122.6 billion, inclusive of non-Proposition 98 expenditures of \$71.6 billion and Proposition 98 expenditures of \$50.97 billion.
-The 2016-17 Proposed State Budget proposes to allocate \$966 million of the General Fund's projected fund balance to the Reserve for Liquidation of Encumbrances and \$2.2 billion of such fund balance to the State's Special Fund for Economic Uncertainties.
+The 2016-17 Proposed State Budget projects to allocate \$966 million of the General Fund's projected fund balance to the Reserve for Liquidation of Encumbrances and \$2.2 billion of such fund balance to the State's Special Fund for Economic Uncertainties.